 History, development, and social impact of communication technology: print, broadcast, cable, satellite, computer, internet.
 Issues related to infrastructure, regulation, access, globalization, conveyance, and change.
 Course Information: Same as MOVI 200.
-This is a blended-online and classroom course.
-Use of computer and internet access is required.
+Some sections may be offered fully online or in a blended-online and classroom course setting.
+Use of computer and internet access is required for all online and blended sections.
 A high speed connection, while not required, is strongly suggested.
-Prerequisite(s): COMM 101, COMM 102, COMM 103.
+Prerequisite(s): Credit in COMM 103.
+Credit in COMM 101 or concurrent registration.
+Credit in COMM 102 or concurrent registration.
 Moving Image Arts minors must obtain approval of the Department of Communication.